-In celebration of its 50th Anniversary, the Washington State Jewish Historical Society is proud to announce Agents of Change: 20 Remarkable Jewish Women of Washington State, a landmark exhibit that will premiere at a major community event on October 7, 2018.
+In celebration of its 50th Anniversary, the Washington State Jewish Historical Society is proud to announce Agents of Change: 20 Remarkable Jewish Women of Washington State, a landmark exhibit that premiered at a major community event on October 7, 2018.

 Featuring women who have made their mark in a wide array of fields including arts, activism, athletics, education, business, diplomacy, law, politics, religion, and philanthropy, Agents of Change shows the breadth and depth of the contributions Jewish women are making every day in our state and our world.